 Freeze frames are quick to create but they can be used as stepping stones to more sophisticated drama activities and performances.
-This video shows a group of teachers on a course developing a movement/dance piece from a sequence of three freeze frames.
-It also shows how we used freeze frames to explore history and science.
+This video shows a group of teachers on a course with David Farmer developing a movement/dance piece from a sequence of three freeze frames about WW2 evacuees.
+It also shows how we used dance/movement to explore science themes.

 Freeze frames can easily be used across the curriculum, for example: